-Veteran Hollywood casting director, Nancy Nayor, has taken on the star casting for “Strike!”.
+Veteran Hollywood casting director, Nancy Nayor, is casting for “Strike!”.
 A singer and musical theatre-lover herself, Nancy’s response to the project was immediate: “Wow, very beautiful and powerful.
 Such amazingly timely topics too.
 The songs have a classic Les Miz vibe, with shades of Hamilton, Fiddler and Spring Awakening.
 I especially loved Fifty Dollars, Love in a Place Like This gave me chills, One Heart at a Time, Do It For Anna, Saturday in June – all so powerful.”

 Nancy will be assisted by Andy Henry.